griffithlab/pVACtools/docs/index.rst

    users in launching, managing, reviewing, and visualizing the results of pVACtools processes.

+**pVACview**
+   An application based on R Shiny that assists users in reviewing, exploring and prioritizing neoantigens from the results of pVACtools processes for personalized cancer vaccine design.

 .. image:: images/pVACtools_main-figure_v5a.png
     :align: center
     :alt: pVACtools immunotherapy workflow